cloudquery/cloudquery/website/pages/blog/analysing-gcp-cost-with-bigquery-and-cq.md

 ---
-title: Analysing GCP Cost with BigQuery and CloudQuery
+title: Harnessing the Power of BigQuery and CloudQuery for Google Cloud Cost Optimization
 tag: tutorial
 date: 2022/12/15
 description: >-